Secondary: Religion, Worldviews and Philosophy

 Through professional practice and through critically reflecting on your own practice.
 Your school placements within the course will give you the opportunity to teach, to observe, to practise, to experiment, and to innovate.
 You have the opportunity to reflect upon your own practice within your school context.
 As a course entitlement, you will have the time to discuss this with you school-based subject mentor; you can then identify the ways in which you need to develop as a specialist and as a professional.
 What results is a highly personalised programme in which, through dialogue with your mentor, you develop your teaching style, practice, and ideas in a bespoke way.

 Through participating within a community of practitioners, which includes other trainees on the same course, mentors, and the subject specialist leader (SSL) at the Inspiration Trust.
 Mentors and SSLs are teachers of RE and philosophy who have reputations at the regional and national level.
 As a trainee, you become part of this interconnected web of professionals, all of whom are developing and promoting the subject.
 You will have the opportunity to observe some of these professionals at work; to discuss with them the challenges and opportunities you experience; to learn from them and their various approaches to the discipline.
 As part of your teacher training programme, you will receive subject-based enhancement with curriculum experts who specialise in the practice of RE, as well as the academic disciplines of religion, theology, and philosophy.
-Both participation in this community and participation in the discussions taking place throughout it are essential to learning to teach RE and philosophy well.
+Both participation in this community and participation in the discussions taking place throughout it are essential to learning to teach Religion, Worldviews and Philosophy well.

 Through engaging critically with the religiously and philosophically shaped world around.
 Religious communities and people of different worldviews exist alongside each other in a complicated world.
 The faith communities, belief-based institutions, religious buildings and religio-historical artefacts of the local area are a powerful source of knowledge and, in a number of important cases, also dialogue partners in the teaching of living world faiths.
 RE and philosophy challenges its students to see their situated place in culture, thought, and belief; the subject demands its practitioners to rise to that same challenge and, in turn, to guide students through it as well.